 Paradise is not an earthly entity it is a concept that exists only in our imagination.
 It is a grand idea created by astute minds that invented a utopian final resting place for all of us.
-A paradise is a comfortable and predictable place of plentiful, a place where life is without any worries, a place that provides all your needs.
+A paradise is a comfortable and predictable location of plentiful that never change, a place where life proceed without worries, a place that provides all your needs.
 Plato(c.428–c.348 BC) called it “indestructible, immortal and divine”.

 Where is Paradise?

-The snake coiling around a pole illustrates best the Paradise scene.
-The central upright symbol, in each scene in Fig. 4, is a tree of life emanating from the earth and reaching heaven.
+The snake, a paradise guardian, coiling around a pole illustrates best the Paradise scene.
+The central upright symbol, in each scene in Fig. 4, is a tree of life emanating from the earth and reaching heaven uniting earth with heaven allowing the cosmic energy flow into the earth.
 The two adjacent lines at the treetop symbolize the Fruits of Paradise, an abstraction of the two lonely stars hanging from Ursa Minor constellation.
 The snake, the Paradise guardian, wraps himself around the tree to protect the resting place for souls.
 It represents the Draco constellation winding through Paradise center between Ursa Major and Minor constellations.
 The circle on top symbolizes the North Star – the location of Paradise!